oaktec/pomodoro-app/README.md

 ## Features

-- **Three Modes**: Focus, short break, and long break modes with customisable durations.
+- **Focus Time Tracking**: Tracks total daily focus time, including the time after a focus session ends and before the break timer is started.
+- **Notifications**: Sound and browser notifications when the timer ends.
 - **Automatic Mode Switching**: The timer automatically switches between focus and break modes, enabling a seamless work-flow.
-- **Focus Time Tracking**: Tracks total daily focus time, including the time after a focus session ends and before the break timer is started.
-- **Notifications**: Sound and browser notifications when the timer ends to alert you.
 - **Window Title Updates**: The window title dynamically updates with the time remaining and the current mode.
 - **Responsive Design**: Looks great on both desktop and mobile.
-- **Persistence**: Uses local storage to save settings and focus time, so you won't lose your progress.
+- **Persistence**: Uses local storage to save settings and focus time.

 ## Design